Certificate in College Teaching

 GSC 602 and 603 will meet from 7-9 pm on selected Wednesdays.

-Applications for beginning the program in Fall of 2014 are due March, 2014.
+Applications for beginning the program in Spring of 2014 are due October 1, 2013.
 More information can be found on the Graduate Directors Blackboard site, the GSA Blackboard site, and the Graduate School website under forms.
 If students have questions about the GSC classes, they should contact Jennifer Blue.